Official inflation data + RBA forecast

 CPI (Consumer Price Index) measures changes in the prices of a basket of goods and services households consume — it tells you how much more expensive living got.
 WPI (Wage Price Index) measures changes in employer wage rates — it tells you how much more your peers got paid.
 When CPI rises faster than WPI, average real wages fall.
 From 2022 to 2024, Australian CPI rose by roughly 11.4% while WPI rose by 8.5% — a real-wage cut of roughly 2.9 percentage points for the average worker.
 Sources: ABS catalogue 6401.0 (CPI) and 6345.0 (WPI).

 Partially.
 The Stage 3 tax cuts (in force since 1 July 2024) increased after-tax income by roughly $804 at $45k, $2,179 at $100k, and a capped maximum of $4,529 for incomes above $190k.
-For someone whose last pay rise was 2021, inflation has eroded purchasing power by roughly 18-26%, while Stage 3 has restored 2-4% depending on income.
+For someone whose last pay rise was early 2021, inflation has eroded purchasing power by roughly 20-21% (ABS CPI index, 2021 to mid-2026), while Stage 3 has restored 2-4% depending on income.
 The Stage 3 saving helps, but for most workers below $150k it does not fully offset the cumulative CPI hit between 2021 and 2026.
 The calculator toggles the Stage 3 overlay automatically when your last pay rise date is before 1 July 2024.

-The most recent quarterly CPI annual rate published by the ABS is approximately 4.1% (Mar 2026 quarter, year-on-year).
+The most recent CPI annual rate published by the ABS is 3.8% (year to June 2026, released 29 July 2026), down from 4.6% in the year to March 2026.
+Trimmed mean (underlying) inflation was 3.6%.
 This is above the RBA target band of 2-3% and reflects a rebound from the 2.1% trough in mid-2025.
 The RBA's February 2026 Statement on Monetary Policy forecasts CPI to remain near 4% through end-2026, falling to around 2.4% by end-2027 as restrictive monetary policy continues to take effect.
+At its 11 August 2026 meeting the Board held the cash rate at 4.35% and said inflation is not expected to return to around the midpoint of the 2-3% band until late 2027, with upside risks to that projection — adding that it would raise the cash rate further if those risks materialise.
+The forecast track used by this calculator remains consistent with that guidance.
 Always verify with the ABS direct release (abs.gov.au, catalogue 6401.0) for the latest quarter.

 Three steps backed by data: (1) Calculate your inflation-adjusted salary above — that's the dollar figure you'd need to be at parity.
 (2) Pull the Fair Work annual wage review and your industry's WPI growth (ABS 6345.0 publishes by industry) as a comparative reference.
 (3) Frame the request as real-income restoration, not a "rise".
 Present the year-on-year CPI accumulation alongside any productivity contribution you've made.
 Velofy doesn't provide industrial-relations advice — for complex situations consult your union (if covered) or Fair Work Commission free resources at fairwork.gov.au.